anistarafdar/xen/README.md

 * show off features in the readme
 * add more useful features
 * clean repo and codebase
-* fix it for Windows
+* test compiles on other systems